sveiae/website/_posts/2021-03-01-why-test-driven-security.md

 We know that we don't know.
 So the path forward is to **find ways to learn, in order to obtain security clarity**.

 ## We're effective when we have clarity on our security gaps
-The times when we learn of a significant security gap, we are able to put resources into fixing the problem.
-IT organizations, which usually are fairly stagnant, summon the troops, poor in resources, and quickly fix problems to reduce risk.
+The times when we learn of a significant security gap, we are able to put resources into fixing the problem: IT organizations, which usually are fairly stagnant, summon the troops, poor in resources, and quickly fix problems to reduce risk.
 Unfortunately this usually happens when news break about some exploitable vulnerability, after a annual penetration test, or when the organization fails a compliance requirement.

 The main problem with this type of learning, is that it is reactive and gives us knowledge that often times is irrelevant to us, which results in a slow progression towards clarity.
 We need to **find ways to learn about relevant information security gaps faster, in order to obtain security clarity faster**.